allantatter/fastrandom/README.md

 ```

 ### Shoutout!
 ##### If there is someone who knows how to write tests then fork it and do a pull request after!
 Thank you!
-I will add people who contribute to credits!
+I will add people who contribute to contributors and credits!

 ### Development
 First you should install dependencies